 Showing 1-10 of 29 Results

-James and Ellenor Chesebrough Professor and Senior Fellow, by courtesy, at the Freeman Spogli Institute for International Studies
+Tencent Chair of the of the Computer Science Department, James and Ellenor Chesebrough Professor and Senior Fellow, by courtesy, at the Freeman Spogli Institute for International Studies

-BioMehran Sahami is the James and Ellenor Chesebrough Professor in the School of Engineering, and Professor (Teaching) and Associate Chair for Education in the Computer Science department at Stanford University.
-He is also a Bass Fellow in Undergraduate Education.
+BioMehran Sahami is Tencent Chair of the Computer Science Department and the James and Ellenor Chesebrough Professor in the School of Engineering.
+As a Professor (Teaching) in the Computer Science department, he is also a Bass Fellow in Undergraduate Education and previously served as the Associate Chair for Education in Computer Science.
 Prior to joining the Stanford faculty, he was a Senior Research Scientist at Google.
 His research interests include computer science education, artificial intelligence, and ethics.
 He served as co-chair of the ACM/IEEE-CS joint task force on Computer Science Curricula 2013, which created curricular guidelines for college programs in Computer Science at an international level.
 He has also served as chair of the ACM Education Board, an elected member of the ACM Council, and was appointed by California Governor Jerry Brown to the state's Computer Science Strategic Implementation Plan Advisory Panel.

 John L. Hinds Professor of the History of Science

 BioLonda Schiebinger is the John L. Hinds Professor of History of Science in the History Department at Stanford University and Director of the EU/US Gendered Innovations in Science, Health & Medicine, Engineering, and Environment Project.
 From 2004-2010, Schiebinger served as the Director of Stanford's Clayman Institute for Gender Research.
-She is a leading international authority on gender and science.
-Over the past thirty years, Schiebinger's work has been devoted to teasing apart three analytically distinct but interlocking pieces of the gender and science puzzle: the history of women's participation in science; gender in the structure of scientific institutions; and the gendering of human knowledge.She is a member of the American Academy of Arts and Sciences.
+She is a member of the American Academy of Arts and Sciences.

 BioMy research focuses on advancing the scientific and technical foundations of geophysical ice penetrating radar and its use in observing and understanding the interaction of ice and water in the solar system.
 I am primarily interested in the subglacial and englacial conditions of rapidly changing ice sheets and their contribution to global sea level rise.
 However, a growing secondary focus of my work is the exploration of icy moons.
 I am also interested in the development and application of science-optimized geophysical radar systems.
 I consider myself a radio glaciologist and strive to approach problems from both an earth system science and a radar system engineering perspective.
 I am actively engaged with the flow of information through each step of the observational science process; from instrument and experiment design, through data processing and analysis, to modeling and inference.
 This allows me to draw from a multidisciplinary set of tools to test system-scale and process-level hypotheses.
 For me, this deliberate integration of science and engineering is the most powerful and satisfying way to approach questions in Earth and planetary science.